websights

 Table 6: Comparison of results between analytical, experimental, and simulation

-Figure 9: Graphical visualization of results between the analytical, experiment, and simulation.
+Figure 9: Graphical visualization of results between the analytical, experimental, and simulation against approach velocity.

-The temperature distribution on the heat sink and chip obtained from the simulation when the velocity is 14 \(m/s\) is as below:
+The temperature distribution on the heat sink and velocity distribution on chip obtained from the simulation when the approach velocity is 13.57 \(m/s\) are as below:

-conjugate heat transfer validation Heat Sink Velocity Temperature VDot0_1357
+conjugate heat transfer validation Heat Sink Velocity Temperature V = 13.7

 Note